 - Find the resources to update Redshift schema in response to new data requests?

 Opting for Hevo cuts out all these questions.
-You will have fast and reliable access to analysis-ready data and you can focus your attention to finding meaningful insights.
+You will have fast and reliable access to analysis-ready data and you can focus your attention on finding meaningful insights.

 Advantages of using Hevo

-- Unmatched support via email 24×7 and on Slack
+- Unmatched support: Hevo offers 24*7 support to all its customers via email 24×7 and on Slack.

-There is a huge amount of flexibility you get from building your own custom solution to move data from Salesforce to Redshift.
+There is a huge amount of flexibility you get from building your own custom solution to move data from Salesforce to Redshift for free.
 However, this comes with a high and ongoing cost in terms of engineering resources.

 This blog talks about the two methods you can use to move data from Salesforce to Redshift in a seamless fashion.